iKenndac/Blog/source/_posts/2013-01-20-making-future-you-happy.markdown

 ### When did you take the photo? ###

 Thankfully, assuming you have your camera's clock set correctly, this is a non-issue.
-Time and data metadata is already present in my photos.
+Time and date metadata is already present in my photos.
 Hooray!

 ### Where did you take the photo? ###